-Ronald T. Sliwinski was named Interim CEO at UW Hospital and Clinics on August 15, 2014.
+Ronald T. Sliwinski was named President and CEO of UW Hospital and Clinics in September 2014.

-Prior to being named Interim CEO, Mr. Sliwinski served as Senior Vice President and Chief Operating Officer at UW Hospital and Clinics, a position he assumed on May 5, 2010.
+Prior to being named CEO, Mr. Sliwinski served as Senior Vice President and Chief Operating Officer of UW Hospital and Clinics, a position he assumed in May 2010.

 Ron provides leadership for all operational and management activities in the areas of ambulatory operations, the American Family Children's Hospital, facilities, quality, satisfaction, information technology, support and professional services.
 He works closely with the senior UW Hospital and Clinics leadership to ensure high quality patient services, financial viability, and to develop strategies to achieve the organization's mission and goals.

 Ron joined UW Hospital and Clinics on September 28, 2009, as Vice President of Professional Services where he provided leadership to areas including the clinical laboratory, radiology, pharmacy, purchasing, technology transfer and the Emergency Medicine program.
 He was also responsible for the Neurosciences and Orthopedics and Rehabilitation Service lines.

 Previously, Ron served as Vice President of Operations at the Dartmouth-Hitchcock Medical Center.
 While there, he held leadership roles working with clinical trials, multidisciplinary clinical programs (such as the Cardiovascular Center), surgery, ancillary, outreach and was instrumental in establishing an advanced imaging research center (AIC) at Dartmouth.